scpwiki/wikijump/ftml/README.md

 $ cargo test
 ```

 Add `-- --nocapture` to the end if you want to see test output.
-If you wish to see the logging output, you can change `crate::build_logger()` to use a different logger
-creation implementation.
-Or you can modify the test you're inspecting to use a different logger.
+You can additionally inspect logging by exposing a `log`-compatible logger.

 ### Philosophy